msaroufim/mynotes/References.md

 Robotics: MorvanZhou tutorials on github

-Need to find something for MOBA
+Need to find something for MOBA.
+In particular need to figure out how to use LSTM to model games of imperfect information

 For board games use Alpha Zero from Deep Learning and the game of go book